 - How to Avoid a Similar Fail: Limit official account access to a small circle of trusted colleagues.
 Never use official accounts for nonprofessional purposes, especially not scandalous ones.
 And avoid personal social media activity that could reflect negatively on you or your employer.

 These six social media fails are the proverbial tip of the iceberg.
 If you’re an active social media user, you’ve almost certainly encountered cringeworthy slip-ups – and worse – not mentioned here.
-And fresh fails are surely on the way.
+Companies with high brand awareness – like Dove, American Apparel, and Adidas – have all been in the doghouse before and may well find themselves there again.
+Fresh fails are surely on the way.